 If you want to get things started and lose more weight, we suggest going with a supplement that’s made with 100% scientifically proven ingredients that’s both affordable and free of reported side effects.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The formula contains four proven ingredients, with well known weight-loss properties.
 We have performed extensive research on this formula and are especially happy with the lack of negative reviews that surfaced.
 It’s also amazing the number of users who’ve reported great results.

 The makers of Leptigen have such confidence in the formula that they’re offering a Special Trial Offer.
 That’s a nice touch!

 Forslean is a weight loss supplement that is manufactured by Sabinsa Corporation.
 Sabinsa Corporation says that it is a patented Phytonutrient for weight management that promotes lean body mass.
 The main active ingredient in Forslean is the root extract of Coleus Forskohlii.
 Coleus Forskohlii is an ancient ayurvedic plant that is a member of the mint and lavender family.
 It grows in the mountains in Asia and is becoming an increasingly popular ingredient in many natural weight loss products.

 The main ingredient in Forslean is the patented root extract of the Coleus Forskohlii plant.

 There is a very detailed website available for Forslean.
 The website contains a number of scientific papers detailing research carried out on the weight loss properties of Coleus Forskohlii in Japan, the USA and India.
 These trials do show a modest weight loss benefit that can be linked to the use of Coleus Forskohlii.
 The active ingredient in Coleus Forskohlii is Forskolin.
 Forskolin apparently initiates a chemical process in the body that results in a burning of energy and fat cells.